Current DACA Updates

 My work permit/ EAD (Employment Authorization Document) has expired.
 Can I continue to work?

 We encourage individuals to timely renew their DACA status (and therefore their work permits) to minimize the risk of a lapse in their DACA status.
-If your work permit has expired, we encourage you to register for one of our virtual DACA renewal clinics to renew your status. please click the “Register for a DACA Renewal Clinic” link above, or call our DREAMLine (855-313-7326) from 9:00 a.m. to 5:00 p.m.
-Monday through Friday if you would like to renew through one of our clinics.
+If your work permit has expired, we encourage you to register for one of our virtual DACA renewal clinics to renew your status.
+Please click the “Register for a DACA Renewal Clinic” link above, or call our DREAMLine (855-313-7326) from 9:00 a.m. to 5:00 p.m.
+Monday through Friday or send us an email at dacaintake@nwirp.org if you would like to renew through one of our clinics.

 Working without authorization may affect your ability to adjust status to become a lawful permanent resident in the future, depending on what category you’re seeking to adjust under.
 The most common path that we see for DACA recipients is through a family based petition (e.g. you marry a US citizen).
 In those cases, having worked without authorization won’t generally affect your ability to adjust status.

-Please keep in mind that if you do continue to work for your employer after your work permit has expired, and your employer does not request further proof of your eligibility to work, you will be working without authorization.
-That means that your employer may, if and when your employer realizes your work authorization has expired, terminate your employment at any time.
+Please keep in mind that after your work permit expires, you will no longer be authorized to work..
+That means that your employer may terminate your employment at any time.

 If my work permit expires, does my social security number also expire?